GeorginaVanDort/weatherly/README.md

 Weekly Independent project for Android.
 Stage ONE.

 Welcome to the Weatherly App.
-At this stage this app is a bare-bones skeleton app that will be built apon in the coming weeks.
+At this stage this app is a bare-bones skeleton app that will be built upon in the coming weeks.

 Users can input a City and will be taken to a mock confirmation activity that populates a list of possible cities based on input.
 This will eventually (hopefully) be achieved with Google Places Autocomplete.